kinecosystem/kin-sdk-android/kin-sdk/README.md

 ### Transactions

+Currently, we have 2 types of transactions:
+- `PaymentTransaction` (previously called `Transaction`) - used for sending a transaction of transferring Kin to another account
+- `RawTransaction` - can be used any kind of transaction Both types inherit from `TransactionBase`.

-Transactions are executed on the Kin blockchain in a two-step process.
+Transactions are executed on the Kin blockchain in a two-step process:

 - **Build** the transaction, including calculation of the transaction hash.
 The hash is used as a transaction ID and is necessary to query the status of the transaction.
 - **Send** the transaction to servers for execution on the blockchain.

-Currently we have 2 type of transactions, the one that was used until now which is called `PaymentTransaction` (previously called `Transaction`) which is used to send a transaction to transafer kin to another account.
-The second type is `RawTransaction` which can be any kind of transaction.
-Both of them inherit from `TransactionBase`

 Snippets [Transfer Kin](#snippet-transfer-kin) and [Whitelist service](#snippet-whitelist-service) illustrate this two-step process.

-#### Transaction fees
+#### Transaction Fees
 It is important to note that by default all transactions on the Kin blockchain are charged a fee.
 Fee for individual transactions are trivial (1 Kin = 10E5 Fee).

 Some apps can be added to the Kin whitelist, a set of pre-approved apps whose users will not be charged Fee to execute transactions.
 If your app is in the  whitelist then refer to [transferring Kin to another account using whitelist service](#transferring-kin-to-another-account-using-whitelist-service).

 Whitelisting a transaction is a function provided by the Python SDK and should be implemented by developers as a back-end service.
 Developers (you) are responsible of creating and maintaining their back-end services.

-#### Transferring Kin to another account
+#### Transferring Kin to Another Account

 To transfer Kin to another account, you need the public address of the account to which you want to transfer Kin.